-The UAB Department of Anesthesiology is pleased to announce the establishment of the UAB Trauma and Acute Care (TAC) fellowship program effective July 2014.
+The UAB Department of Anesthesiology and Perioperative Medicine is pleased to announce the establishment of the UAB Trauma and Acute Care (TAC) fellowship program.
 The program consists of 12 months of post-graduate training after successful completion of an accredited residency program in Anesthesiology.
 Fellows serve as part-time faculty members in the UAB Department of Anesthesiology.
 The program is currently recruiting for a fellowship position in 2015–2016.

 Directed by Associate Professor Bert Pierce, M.D., the TAC program at UAB specializes in Emergency Department evaluation and care for trauma patients and intra-operative management and resuscitation of trauma patients with care continuing into the post-operative period.